ankitk50/ankitk50.github.io/_posts/2020-05-23-ConvolutionSignalTheory.md

 1. [Setosa.io](https://setosa.io/ev/image-kernels/) provides interactive introduction to experiment with image kernels.
 2. You can listen more to examples of convolution at [CKSDE](http://www.cksde.com/p_6_250.htm).
 3. This [video](https://ocw.mit.edu/resources/res-6-007-signals-and-systems-spring-2011/video-lectures/lecture-4-convolution/) at MIT opencourseware by Prof. Alan V. Oppenheim provides in-depth explanation of convolution in the light of signal theory.
 4. [CS231n](https://cs231n.github.io/convolutional-networks/) is a popular course to learn and experiment with CNN.
+5. The [video](https://www.youtube.com/watch?v=Ucp0TTmvqOE)(1:45:00-2:47:00) explains how self driving works in Tesla cars.

 ---